ttran9/comp-build-tracker/README.md

     using JUnit because although I have exposure to it, I still need to greatly improve my skill set.

-# Notes for the specific branch (master)
+# Notes for the specific branch (computer-build-details-backend)

-- This branch will add frontend and backend functionality for the details of a computer build and support CRUD (creating, reading/displaying, updating, and deleting) functionality for each of these details (directions, overclocking notes, computer parts, and other notes).
+- Currently, the backend is done.
+It also has tests for the services and the controllers required for the user to use the api endpoints.
+    - However, after I complete the front-end portion I will go back and start to refactor more code as I noticed there is some repetitive code that I believe I can compress.
+    - There is also an error checker used in all the controllers and currently marked "TODO" that I will implement once the front-end is complete because I want to account for all the fields that could potentially require error checking.
+- The front end (react application) must now be updated to create some components (to display forms) to be able to add computer details(computer parts, directions, overclocking and other notes, and purposes) to be able to be added.
+   - There will also be buttons added that allow a user to delete individual details.

 # Progress (master branch)
     - For the progress once I have crossed off the item that means it has been merged into the master branch.
     - <strike>Merged in user login, registration, password change, and account activation features.</strike>
 - <strike>Add support to be able to to create, delete/remove, and edit a ComputerBuild and write automated tests for this functionality.</strike>
+- <strike>Add backend functionality to be able to add, delete, and update ComputerParts for a ComputerBuild.</strike>
+- <strike>Add backend functionality to be able to add, delete, and update Directions for a ComputerBuild.</strike>
+- <strike>Add backend functionality to be able to add, delete, and update Overclocking Notes for a ComputerBuild.</strike>
+- <strike>Add backend functionality to be able to add, delete, and update Other Notes for a ComputerBuild.</strike>
-- Add functionality to be able to add, delete, and update ComputerParts for a ComputerBuild.
+- Add frontend functionality to be able to add, delete, and update ComputerParts for a ComputerBuild.
-- Add functionality to be able to add, delete, and update Directions for a ComputerBuild.
+- Add frontend functionality to be able to add, delete, and update Directions for a ComputerBuild.
-- Add functionality to be able to add, delete, and update Overclocking Notes for a ComputerBuild.
+- Add frontend functionality to be able to add, delete, and update Overclocking Notes for a ComputerBuild.
-- Add functionality to be able to add, delete, and update Other Notes for a ComputerBuild.
+- Add frontend functionality to be able to add, delete, and update Other Notes for a ComputerBuild.